 Monthly postcard campaign highlighting various products.
 A clean, bold aesthetic was desired that could carry multiple products and markets - large, sans-serif font, black and white photos and a pop of color with plenty of white space.
 More examples to come soon.

-Redesign of company launch kit, given to clients when they first sign-up for services.
-The launch kit neatly describes logo usage, branding, media relations and other various B2C functions.
+Brief: Redesign marketing launch kit, given to clients when they sign up for services.
+The launch kit must describe logo usage, branding, media relations and other various B2C functions.

 Challenge: The previous launch kit was incredibly sterile.
 Page after page of dark text on a white background looked more like a legal document than marketing.
 It was imperative that clients stayed engaged in the content of the manual, not to lose focus through boredom.

 Solution: The entire manual was scrapped and rewritten in a casual, first person narrative.
 A scrapbook aesthetic was incorporated to soften the content.
 Added "Easter eggs" scattered throughout the kit include coupons, coffee stains and hemp string, and provide whimsy to break up the monotony of launch kit information.